Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{HB\,21}

-Figure~\ref{hb21sed} shows the microwave images and SED of the large supernova remnant HB\,21.
+Figure~\ref{hb21sed} shows the microwave images and SED of the large SNR HB\,21.
 The source nearly fills the displayed image and is only clearly seen at 30 and 44\,GHz.
-A compact radio continuum source, 3C\,418, appears just outside the northern boundary of the supernova remnant and has a flux density of approximately 2\,Jy at 30 and 44\,GHz.
+A compact radio continuum source, 3C\,418, appears just outside the northern boundary of the SNR and has a flux density of approximately 2\,Jy at 30 and 44\,GHz.
 The presence of this source at the boundary between the SNR and the background-subtraction annulus perturbs the flux density of the SNR by at most 1\,Jy, less than the quoted uncertainty.
-The radio spectral energy distribution of HB\,21 is relatively shallow, with $\alpha=0.38$ up to 5\,GHz.
+The radio SED of HB\,21 is relatively shallow, with $\alpha=0.38$ up to 5\,GHz (Fig.~\ref{hb21sed}).
 The \Planck\ flux densities at 30 and 44\,GHz are significantly below the extrapolation of this power law.
-The target is clearly visible at both frequencies, and we confirmed that the flux densites are similar in maps with and without CMB subtraction, so the low flux density does not appear to be caused by a cold spot in the CMB.
-Measurement of the flux densities for such large objects is difficult from large ground-based telescopes; however, measurements by multiple small telescopes over a range of frequencies up to 5\,GHz appear consistent \citep{kothes06}.
-Flux density measurement with \Planck\ should not be a problem on degree-sized scales; indeed this is the optimal range of design for the hardware and survey strategy.
+The target is clearly visible at both frequencies, and we confirmed that the flux densities are similar in maps with and without CMB subtraction, so the low flux density does not appear to be caused by a cold spot in the CMB. \extra{ Measurement of the flux densities for such large objects is difficult from ground-based telescopes, {\bfc because they cannot cover large areas quickly enough to allow accurate total power measurements on large scales}.
+Measurements by small telescopes over a range of frequencies up to 5\,GHz appear consistent \citep{kothes06}.
+Flux density measurement with \Planck\ should not be a problem on degree-sized scales; indeed this is the optimal range of design for the hardware and survey strategy. }